Skip to content

 Bologna

 The Asinelli, the taller of the two sister towers, can be climbed, offering a spectacular view of the city.
-You need to climb 498 steps on steep wooden staircases to reach the top, but the thrill is worth the try.
+You need to climb 498 steps on steep wooden staircases to reach the top, but the thrill is worth the effort.

 The Garisenda Tower reached 60 metres before being shortened because it caused the building to lean.
 Stories suggest this was done to avoid using the tower for military purposes.